arch-cl0wn/Packmax/readMe.md

 <br />
 But if you don't want to install the packages or to use the executable, you can represent the output data by yourself:
-- Use pen and paper (kind of weird and not environmentally friendly:), I don't recommend)
+- Use pen and paper (kind of weird and not environmentally friendly:), we don't recommend)
 - Use a 3D modeling web application (Example: [SketchUp](https://app.sketchup.com/app))
 - Use some unusual ways (lego pieces, cubic shapes)